dell/terraform-provider-powerflex/docs/data-sources/vtree.md

 page_title: "powerflex_vtree Data Source - powerflex"
 subcategory: ""
 description: |-
-  This datasource is used to query the existing vtrees from PowerFlex array.
+  This datasource is used to query the existing vtrees from the PowerFlex array.
 The information fetched from this datasource can be used for getting the details.
 ---

 # powerflex_vtree (Data Source)

-This datasource is used to query the existing vtrees from PowerFlex array.
+This datasource is used to query the existing vtrees from the PowerFlex array.
 The information fetched from this datasource can be used for getting the details.

 ## Example Usage